Spanish Colonial Revival

 Not eligible / non-contributing

 This is a 2-story restaurant lounge/tavern in the Spanish Colonial Revival style built in 1922.
+The building is square in plan.
 Exterior walls are original stucco.
 The building has a hip and gable roof clad in terra-cotta tiles.
 There is one side right, exterior, brick chimney and one side right, exterior, stuccoed chimney.
 The most prominent windows are on the south elevation facing Sunset Boulevard.
 This elevation features large fixed windows, with the steep lot providing views for diners.
 The main entryway is on Horn Avenue and is comprised of double wood doors in a recessed opening.
 This elevation is only partially visible from the public right-of-way.
 On the portions that are visible, there are no window openings.

 * Date source: Los Angeles County Office of the Assessor